bharathSaiT/dataBaseReplica/README.md

 # dataBaseReplicaJS
- A JavaScript Database Replicating Internal implementations of DataBase
+ A JavaScript Database Replicating Internal implementations of DataBase.
+ -  TODO:( will be implemented in more performant language like **C / GoLang** in some time)

  **Project Title:**